lucasgsf/lucasgsf/README.md

 ## 💼 Professional Experience

 Currently working as a Senior Software Engineer at Pottencial Seguradora, where I develop mission-critical systems and APIs.
-I'm also Co-Founder and Tech Lead at Supplyz, building cloud solutions with seamless ERP integrations.